holoviz/panel/doc/tutorials/basic/caching.md

 pn.pane.JSON(data).servable()
 ```

-Try refreshing the browser a few times.
+Refresh the browser a few times and observe the loading time.

-Notice that it takes +2 seconds for the application to load and the timestamp is updated every time the app is reloaded.

-### Exercise: Apply Caching
+### Exercise: Implement Caching

-Now let's add caching to the `get_data` function by *decorating* it with `@pn.cache` *decorator*.
+Let's apply caching to the `get_data` function by decorating it with the `@pn.cache` decorator.

-Notice in the terminal that the `data` is loaded once when the server starts.
+Observe in the terminal that the `data` is loaded only once when the server starts.

-Try loading and refreshing the app several times.
-It's nice, right?
+Try loading and refreshing the app several times to experience the improved performance.

 :::::{dropdown} Solution

-::::{tab-set}

-:::{tab-item} Decorator
-:sync: decorator

 ```{pyodide}
 from datetime import datetime